2024 BWIC annual report

 • Goal E: Develop a sustainable board structure.

-As always, I would like to thank the individuals, local businesses, churches, and other organizations for their continued support and interest in our services throughout the year; and especially thank our administrator Jeanne Seymour, my fellow board members, and the volunteers working at the clinic for their time, expertise and dedication, because without you the Brattleboro Walk-In Clinic could not continue to provide care to those in need.
+As always I would like ot thank the individuals, local businesses, churches and other organizations for their continued support and interest in our services throughout the year; and especialy thank our administrator Jeanne Seymour, my fellow board members and the volunteers working at hte clinic for their time, expertise and dedication, because without you the Brattleboro Walk-In Clinic could not continue ot provide care to those in need.